CME Joint Providership

 The CME credit fee will be charged at a rate of $300 per credit hour.

 CME credit hours are calculated in 15-minute increments.
-Please note that this fee applies to all presentations, including those scheduled concurrently.
-For example, if two CME eligible sessions are held simultaneously from 11:00 am to 12:00 pm, the fee would be $600 total ($300 per presentation, per hour).
-This fee will be invoiced at the conclusion of your event.
-The CME credit fee will not be invoiced if the event is cancelled prior to peer review of presentations/content.
+This fee applies to all presentations, including those scheduled concurrently.
+For example, if two CME-eligible sessions are held simultaneously from 11:00 a.m. to 12:00 p.m., the CME credit fee would be $600 total ($300 per presentation, per credit hour).

 In order to be considered for joint providership with the UCA, the interested organization must meet all of the following requirements: